Case study Carbide recycling

 • Simple integration

-• Short-term feasibility
+• Short-term realizability

 Process results

-Soft felt seals (red) on the crucibles
+Soft felt seals on crucibles (red)

 • Increased process reliability thanks to stable sealing